Abi, Phil and Willy Hops in the Backyard, 2009

 Christians High Heel Ballerina Shoe, 2008

 Van and Caseys Money Green Leather Sofa, 2009

-Selby injects a new vitality so often absent in design and shelter photography, and given new meaning to “portrait photography.”
+Todd Selby injects a new vitality so often absent in design and shelter photography, and given new meaning to “portrait photography.”
 The freshness of his approach and the success of TheSelby.com have since led a number of international companies to seek him out for collaboration, including Louis Vuitton, Nike, Crate & Barrel, Converse, and Cole Haan.
-Selby’s work has been featured in numerous publications, including British Vogue, Nylon, New York Magazine, and the London Sunday Times.
+Todd Selby’s photography has been featured in numerous publications, including British Vogue, Nylon, New York Magazine, and the London Sunday Times.
 His website receives over 100,000 unique visitors daily.
 His pastimes include eating four square meals a day, tying his shoes, planning vacations, breaking his computers, and working on his tan.
-He currently lives in New York City.
+Todd Selby currently lives in New York City.